ymichel/Geolocation-Plugin/readme.txt

 * preparation of variable SHORTCODE
 * preparation of OSM usage within plugin
 * on plugin deletion, options and addresses are removed
+* jQuery refrerence was fixed for compatibility with WP_DEBUG switch

+= 0.6.2 =
+* fixed issue in admin panel where map was not displayed

 = 0.6.1 =
 * code cleanup minor things